jdillard/personal-site/_posts/2016-25-09-trail-report-devils-dome-loop.md

 <p><strong>Pro Tip:</strong> Be patient when drying off by the fire -- guess how we know.</p>
 </blockquote>

-There is a stream to refill water and if you are there during blueberry season there are plenty of opportunities to gather blueberries (or huckleberries -- we never confirmed which).
+There is a stream to refill water and if you are there during the blueberry season there are plenty of opportunities to gather blueberries (or huckleberries -- we never confirmed which).

 There was an old faded sign posted on the shelter that appeared to say something about it being a snow survey location, but these days it seems to mainly be used by hunters during the high hunt season as there is the perfect backdrop behind it.